PimCoumans/AnimationPlanner/README.md

 ### Adding AnimationPlanner as a package dependency

-1. Go to `File` -> `Add Packages` and select your Project
+1. Go to `File` -> `Add Packages` and select your project
 3. Paste `https://github.com/PimCoumans/AnimationPlanner` in the search bar and click on "Add Package"
 4. Select the target(s) in which you want to use AnimationPlanner

 ### Swift Package Manager

-Add AnimationPlanner as a package dependency, like shown in the example below:
+Manually AnimationPlanner as a package dependency in `package.swift`, like shown in the example below:
 ```swift
 // swift-tools-version:5.6